Attention, international students!

 What are the requirements for graduate school admission?

-The university requires a minimum undergraduate grade point average of 3.0 (on a scale in which A=4.0) and combined Quantitative and Verbal GRE scores of no less than 297.
-In addition, each department sets its own standards, which tend to be more competitive.
+The university requires a minimum undergraduate grade point average of 3.0 (on a scale in which A=4.0), a minimum Verbal GRE score of 153 and a minimum Quantitative GRE score of 144.

 What is the difference between master’s and doctoral (Ph.D.) degrees?

 The master's degree signifies completion of a program of study and/or proficiency in a professional field.
 The Ph.D. is the highest academic degree awarded, signifying mastery of a subject and development of a new body of knowledge about that subject, through research, interpretation, insight and invention.
 In the professional schools, the doctorate is awarded for expertise and leadership in a specialized field.

 How long does it take to earn an M.A./dual degree/Ph.D.?

 Each academic department, program and professional school has its own standards for degree completion.
 Contact your department for further information.

 When do the academic sessions begin?